Help Ukrainian Ukraine economy and refugees by hiring Ukrainian Software Developers - we donate a lot to charities and volunteer foundations

 That's why it's so important to research Magento vs WordPress before you decide on which one to go for.
 Magento comes with all of the features you need to build a fully-fledged ecommerce site, including category and product pages, order tracking and inventory management.
 It will also allow you to build out the content around your ecommerce store, although you'll have less control than you would if you were using WordPress.

-WordPress, meanwhile, provides a variety of content management tools that allow you to create categories, tags, pages, posts, embedded image galleries, and more.
+WordPress, meanwhile, provides a variety of content management tools that allow you to create categories, tags, pages, posts, embedded image galleries, embed Instagram feed on WordPress, and more.
 The downside is that you'll need to install a plugin if you want a Magento WordPress hybrid, and you'll still end up sacrificing functionality.
 That's why when it comes to Magento vs WordPress, you're better off with WordPress for a content site but Magento for ecommerce sites or hybrid ecommerce/content sites.

 Security